allanchua101/sana/README.md

 #### Account-wide Function Package Type Distribution

-You can use the `lambda-package-type-distribution` command to get the account-wide Lambda function distribution by packaging type.
+Use the `lambda-package-type-distribution` command to get the account-wide Lambda function distribution by packaging type.

 ```sh
 $ sana lambda-package-type-distribution --profile foo